muellerberndt/apkx/README.md

-# apkx - One-Step Android APK Decompilation
+# apkx - Android APK Decompilation for the Lazy

 A Python wrapper to popular free dex converters and Java decompilers.
 Extracts Java source code directly from the APK.
 Useful for experimenting with different converters/decompilers without having to worry about classpath settings and command line args.